-HCBS Case Management
+HCB S Case Management

-HCBS Homemaker
+HCB S Homemaker

-HCBS Home Health Aide
+HCB S Home Health Aide

-✓ HCBS Personal Care
+✓ НСВ S Personal Care

-Effective 10/1/2018, the state will use the same reimbursement rates for HCBS Performed Care as is used for the State Plan Personal Care Option on Item #7 Person Care Second option of Attachment 4.19-B. This service will be prior authorized based upon a result the person-centered service plan and the individual's assessed needs.
-Michigan we HCPCS code T1019, Personal care services per 15 minutes for this service.
-The reimbursement rate will depend on whether the provider is an individual or an age the participant's county of residence.
-Except as otherwise noted in the plan, state-developed fee schedule rates are the same for both governmental and private provider BCBS Personal Care services. ervices eview of ill use ency and
+Care option of the use S reim and the development of the care option of the use S reim and the care option of the care option opti ctive 10/1/2018, the state will use the same reimbursement rates for HCBS Personal as is used for the State Plan Personal Care Option on Item #7 Person Care Services on of Attachment 4.19-B. This service will be IS prior authorized based upon a review the person-centered service plan and the individual's assessed needs.
+Michigan will HCPCS code T1019, Personal care services per 15 minutes for this service.
+The bursement rate will depends on whether the provider is an individual or an agency the participant's county of residence.
+Except as otherwise noted in the plan, state-cloped fee schedule rates are the same for both governmental and private providers of as Personal Care services.

-HCBS Adult Day Health
+НСВ S Adult Day Health

-HCBS Habilitation
+НСВ S Habilitation

-HCBS Respite Care
+☐ HCBS Respite Care S Respite Care

 For I r Individuals with Chronic Mental Illness, the following services:

 HCBS Day Treatment or Other Partial Hospitalization Services

 HCBS Psychosocial Rehabilitation

 HCBS Clinic Services (whether or not furnished in a facility for CMI)

-$\checkmark$ Other Services (specify below)
+\checkmark Other Services (specify below)